Skyz0h/PowerShell/README.md

 # PowerShell

 This repository is a collection of my personal profile.ps1 settings, modules, scripts and functions that I have written over the years.
-It's important to note that some of this is company specific and may need to be slightly modified to fit other environments.
+It's important to note that some of this may need to be slightly modified to fit other environments.

 ## Usage